fieldtrip/website/tutorial/coregistration_opm.md

 {% include image src="/assets/img/tutorial/coregistration_opm/coreg_polhemus_after.png" width="400" %}
 _Figure: OPM sensor locations are in register with the Polhemus headshape._

+If you rotate the image, the first thing to notice is that the nose is properly pointing towards the opening of the helmet where the face should be.
+Furthermore, carefull inspection shows that there are now two sets of overlapping fiducials.
+Since we made sure previously that the fiducials are sorted from 1 to 8, we can compute the difference between the positions in the aligned helmet and the Polhemus measurement.
+If the overlap is not so great, it means that the Polhemus measurement was not so accurate.

+    fieldlinebeta2_head.fid.pos - headshape.fid.pos
+    ans =
+        0.3611    0.2083   -0.0140
+        4.8747    1.9590    1.6937
+        1.9225    0.0960    1.0279
+       -1.0412    2.4382   -0.8980
+        0.6837   -2.4648   -2.2817
+       -2.8585   -2.4431   -0.3389
+       -2.0272   -1.7663    0.5568
+       -1.9592    0.4899    0.2620

 ## Coregistration using head localizer coils

-Conventional SQUID MEG systems commonly head localization coils, which are also known as head position indicator (HPI) coils.
-All SQUID systems are based on certain number of sensors (e.g., 275 or 306) that are placed in a fixed-size helmet to accommodate most participants.
-Unless when using [custom headcasts](Barnes paper), the SQUID MEG helmet gives the subject a few cm of space around the head.
-The heads of different participants are therefore not in the same position, and also for an individual participant the position of the head in the helmet will differ between sessions, and can even vary a bit within a session.

-To localize the head relative to the SQUID MEG helmet, HPI coils are placed on the head - often on well-defined [anatomical landmarks](/faq/xxx) - and the coils are energized to create small magnetic dipoles at the start of the recording session.
-Sometimes the localization is repeated at the end of the recording session, and sometimes the localization is done continuously.
+Conventional SQUID MEG systems are based on certain number of sensors (e.g., 275 or 306) that are placed in a fixed-size helmet to accommodate most participants.
+Unless when using [custom headcasts](Barnes paper), the SQUID MEG helmet gives the participant a few cm of space around the head.
+The heads of different participants will therefore not be in the same position relative to the helmet, for an individual participant the position of the head in the helmet will differ between sessions, and can even vary within a session.
+Conventional SQUID MEG systems therefore commonly use head localization or head position indicator (HPI) coils.
+The HPI coils are placed on the head - usually on well-defined [anatomical landmarks](/faq/how_are_the_lpa_and_rpa_points_defined) - and at the start of the recording session a small current is passed through the coils to create small magnetic dipoles.
+Sometimes the localization is repeated at the end of the recording session, and some systems also have the possibility to do the localization continuously.
 These magnetic dipoles can be localized, thereby determining the position of the sensors relative to the anatomical landmarks.
 All commercial SQUID MEG systems have a standard procedure for this that is well-integrated in the acquisition protocol and software, consequently the MEG recordings stored by the acquisition software include the sensor positions in [head coordinates](/faq/coordsys).

 OPM sensors allow for individual placement and use variable-sized helmets.
 Furthermore, labs that operate an OPM MEG system will not all have the same number of sensors; some labs have as few as 8 sensors, whereas other labs might have up to 128 sensors.

-{% include markup/info %}
+{% include markup/warning %}
-To localize the HPI coils you need sufficient coverage of the spatial distribution of the magnetic dipole that is generated by the coil.
-Both the position (3 parameters) and the orientation (2 angles) need to be estimated, and if the magnetic dipole moment of the coil is not calibrated, also the strength needs to be estimated.
+To localize the HPI coils you need sufficient coverage to obtain a good spatial distribution of the field of the magnetic dipole generated by the coil.
+Both the position (3 parameters) and the orientation (2 angles) need to be estimated.
+If the magnetic dipole _moment_ of the coil is not calibrated, also the strength needs to be estimated.

-To estimate 6 magnetic dipole parameters, a minimum of 6 OPM channels are needed.
-A reliable estimation requires more channels.
+A minimum of 6 OPM channels is needed to estimate 6 magnetic dipole parameters, but a reliable estimation requires more channels.
 Coregistration using head localizer coils is therefore less suited for OPM systems with fewer channels.
 {% include markup/end %}

-The dataset used here is a 32-channel dataset, with the OPM-sensors distributed across the 144-slot fieldlinebeta2 helmet.
-The CTF magnetic phantom - with the HPI coils attached at fixed (and known) locations on the phantom - was positioned quite high into the helmet, to maximize the coverage of the coils.
-We will analyse an ~1 minute segment of data, during which the 3 HPI coils were energized with 3 sinusoidal signals, at 8 ('nasion' coil), 11 ('right ear'), and 14 ('left ear') Hz.
-These signals can be considered to be temporally orthogonal, and when the measured data is filtered appropriately, this filtered data will reflect purely the signal that is generated by the respective coil.
-Here, we will fit dipoles to the first principal component spatial topography of bandpass-filtered data.
+The dataset used here contains 32 channels, with the OPM-sensors relatively uniformely distributed over the 144 slots of the FieldLine "beta 2" helmet.
+We did not perform the measurement on a real participant's head, but rather used the CTF magnetic phantom, which is basically a plexiglass mount to which the HPI coils can be attached at fixed (and known) locations.
+The phantom head was positioned quite high into the helmet, to maximize the coverage of the coils.

+We will analyse an ~1 minute segment of data, during which the 3 HPI coils were energized with 3 sinusoidal signals at different frequencies: at 8 Hz for the 'nasion' coil, 11 Hz for the 'right ear' coil, and 14 Hz for the 'left ear' coil.
+These sinewave signals are orthogonal, i.e., uncorrelated in time.
+When the data is bandpass filtered, we can get the signal generated by each of the individual coils.
+Subsequently we can fit dipoles to the spatial topography of the first principal component of the bandpass-filtered data.

 This part exists of the following steps:
+- To evaluate the MEG signal and the spectrum, we start off with **[ft_preprocessing](/reference/ft_preprocessing)**, **[ft_databrowser](/reference/ft_databrowser)**, **[ft_selectdata](/reference/ft_selectdata)** and **[ft_freqanalysis](/reference/ft_freqanalysis)**.
-- Processing of the data to highlight the contribution of the individual HPI coils to the measured signals, using **[ft_preprocessing](/reference/ft_preprocessing)**, and **[ft_selectdata](/reference/ft_selectdata)**.
-To evaluate the spectrum of the signals, we will use **[ft_freqanalysis](/reference/ft_freqanalysis)**.
+- Processing of the data to get the contribution of each individual HPI coil, using **[ft_preprocessing](/reference/ft_preprocessing)**, .
 - Fitting of dipoles to the topographies of the first principal components of the bandpass filtered data, using **[ft_componentanalysis](/reference/ft_componentanalysis)**, and **[ft_dipolefitting](/reference/ft_dipolefitting)**.
 For visualization of the spatial topographies, we use **[ft_topoplotIC](/reference/ft_topoplotic)**, and for the dipole fit we start with a grid search, and we use **[ft_prepare_sourcemodel](/reference/ft_prepare_sourcemodel)** to create the search grid.
 - Calculation of the transformation matrix that moves the sensors to the head-based coordinate system, using **[ft_headcoordinates](/reference/ft_headcoordinates)**.
 - Apply the transformation matrix to the sensors, using **[ft_transform_geometry](/reference/ft_transform_geometry)**.